Cuphadi/Streamlit_Workshop_KAUST/README.md

-# Streamlit Workshop at KAUST
+# Introduction to Streamlit Workshop at KAUST

 Before attending the workshop, please complete the following preparations: